‘THE MASSACRE OF ST. BARTHOLOMEW’S EVE’

 The audio soundtrack of this story has some superb linking narration given by Peter Purves, who played Steven Taylor in the story.
 I did enjoy Peter narrate this story since it did help with following it.
 ‘The Massacre’ CD is now available as part of ‘The Lost TV Episodes: Collection Two’ CD box set.

-The story’s credit is given to John Lucarotti, by the original idea came from script editor Donald Tosh who commissioned him to write it.
+The story’s credit is given to John Lucarotti, but the original idea came from script editor Donald Tosh who commissioned him to write it.
 John Lucarotti had written two previous historical adventures in ‘Doctor Who’ which were ‘Marco Polo’ and ‘The Aztecs’.
 He’d been contracted to write a third story.

 Following disagreements with script editor Donald Tosh, John Lucarotti eventually agreed to write ‘The Massacre’.
 When he’d sent the scripts in, Donald Tosh wasn’t happy with them so he eventually rewrote the scripts himself.
 But John Lucarotti wasn’t happy with the final versions of those scripts.

-It’s interesting that behind-the-scenes John Lucarotti found the writing process of ‘The Massacre’ an unhappy one.
+It’s interesting that behind-the-scenes, John Lucarotti found the writing process of ‘The Massacre’ an unhappy one.
 It was different for him working for the John Wiles/Donald Tosh production team compared to the Verity Lambert/David Whittaker team when he wrote his first two stories for them.

 ‘The Massacre’ as a story is an interesting one.
 I wasn’t very familiar with the period of Paris 1572 as depicted in the story.
 I knew about the French Revolution of course, but this was an earlier period of history in France as this is about the conflict between the Catholics and the Protestants at that time.